 Working again for the US Embassy, mainly teaching teachers arts integration, although here also did a workshop for teens as well as a performance.

 Held in Al Jahra, a community at least an hour outside of Kuwait City.
 We traveled by armored car, as it is not far from the Iraq border, arriving at a simple block building – an English Language Center, where classes and other cultural activities are offered at no cost to teens and adults.
 A couple – he, Kuwaiti, and she, expat American, run the center, procuring grant funds to maintain it.
-This is an area where the Bidoons (NOT Bedouins, the desert dwelling nomadic people, who may also hold Bidoon national status) live: stateless people, although living in Kuwait for perhaps generations, who are not allowed citizenship, so have no vote, no good schools, and no passport.
+This is an area where the Bidoons (NOT Bedouins, the desert dwelling nomadic people, who may also hold Bidoon national status) live: stateless people, although living in Kuwait for perhaps generations, they are not allowed citizenship, so have no vote, no good schools, and no passport – from anywhere.
 They also do not receive the generous government stipend all official Kuwaitis receive.
-I was also told that these people, who had lived here for many generations, did not take seriously the demand by the newly independent Kuwait nation to register, and were thereafter left out as Kuwaiti citizens.
+I was told that these people, who had lived here for many generations, did not take seriously the demand by the newly independent Kuwait nation to register, and were thereafter left out as Kuwaiti citizens.
+I was also told that they were left out because their original heritage was unclear, which seems to me both understandable as well as ridiculous for a people from a border area before there was a state imposed border.

 Many others do not receive government support: Kuwait’s population is 1/4 Kuwaiti, and 3/4 expat from many countries.
 The expats do all the blue collar work and much of the white collar work as well and remain citizens of their native country.
 The Kuwaiti work day ends at 1:30p.m. as does the public school day.
 So there are three massive rush hours every day: morning, mid day, and evening when many expats, as well as private schools, are done for the day.
 A tremendous amount of time is spent driving – simply because of the endless traffic.